Meet the team

 With experience like that and a natural flair for good honest food, a respect for rural ways and a willingness to embrace new techniques and innovations, it’s easy to appreciate that Andrew has the respect of so many of his peers.
 In 1991, he was living in the Lake District and joined Chris here at Rothay Garden, to begin a great professional relationship that has now spanned over two decades.

 Elliott, also from Newcastle like Chris, joined us in 2005 as a Deputy Manager.
 It’s always difficult being introduced into a small organisation in a position of authority, above people whom have been there for some time but Elliott managed this effortlessly, quietly assessing the situation and personnel before asserting his authority.
-It is this quiet confidence, as well as a very professional demeanour that has impressed Chris over the intervening years.
+It is this quiet confidence, as well as a very professional demeanour that has impressed Chris over the years since.

 Elliott’s background was pub management and relief management in and around Newcastle.
 Chris was confident, that after being dispatched to establishments with either staffing, financial or customer profile problems that any issues facing Elliott here would easily be addressed.